 4. Reduced fees for participation in EUSEM training courses

-5. Reduced fees when you apply for EBEEM (European Board Examination of Emergency Medicine)
+5. Reduced fees when you apply for EBEEM (European Board Examination in Emergency Medicine)

-6. Participation in EUSEM scientific activities, including positions in Sections and Working groups
+9. Participation in EUSEM scientific activities, including the Research Network and positions in Sections and Working groups

 |Membership Category||Fee Category||Fee (annual)|